ystaggl/quartz/content/Work/Template Progress.md

 - [ ] CARE
 	- Odoo Client Fehler when trying to create document.
 SyntaxError: Unexpected String @web.assets_web.min.js:2415
 - [ ] MPSA
 	- Header needs to be considered.
-Current tools do not allow for an easy way to make the header, unless we want to accept \[Header 1].
-Instead, we can use the technique shown in \[Header 3], just make the thing an image as it should have been in the first place, the only change I would make is touch up the text rendering a little
+Current tools do not allow for an easy way to make the header, unless we want to accept \[Approach 1].
+Instead, we can use the technique shown in \[Approach 3], just make the thing an image, text might need to be touched up for release though.
+		- Alternatively, \[Approach 2] might work if we can get the /Spalten vertical align bug fixed
 - [ ] TRAL
+	- I don't have access in fundraising studio

 Save these for last:
 - [ ] CONA